flatironinstitute/nixpack/README.md

 ### Bootstrapping

 The default compiler specifies `resolver = "bootstrap"` which means that all dependencies for the compiler package will be resolved using `sets.bootstrap` preferences.
-These preferences in turn specify a compiler with `extern` set, i.e., one from the base system.
+These preferences in turn specify a compiler with `extern` set, i.e., one from the host system.
 This compiler is used to build any other bootstrap packages, which are then used to build the main compiler.
 You could specify more extern packages in bootstrap to speed up bootstrapping.